 - Toilet facilities outside of the resident’s bedroom

-The existing arrangements for exceptional visiting rights to enable two family member’s or a representative to attend in the case of a resident nearing the end of their life remains in place.
+The existing arrangements for exceptional visiting rights to enable up to two family members or a representative to attendin the case of a resident nearing the end of their life remains in place.
 In such cases permission will be granted following agreement with the Centre Director.
 The definition of ‘close to end of life’ will be guided by the input of the GP / Doctor managing the Resident’s care at that time.

 Surge testing is increased testing and enhanced contact tracing in specific locations in England.